splion-360/warehouse-automation/bbox/README.md

 ```

+## Download weights
+Navigate to the `src/bbox/bbox/weights` folder and place the pretrained weights.
+The weights can be downloaded [here](https://drive.google.com/file/d/13NHccIt-mt-Jmsx1Dwe34q1tS3qJwaCS/view?usp=sharing)

 ## Inference
 Once the model weights are downloaded, navigate to the root of the workspace and launch the ROS2 nodes.
 ```